josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 - Cardboard: avoid toxic ink and remove tape, secure to ground
 - Mulch: 2-4" thick

-Note: dirt, solarization (clear plastic to heat), propoane torch
+Note: dirt, solarization (clear plastic to heat), propane torch

 #### Annual Cutting

-Excellent option for precision.
+Range from precision (loppers/clippers/snips) to annihilation (mowing/weed eating).

-Once after spring growth and again in fall before winter.
+For plants that don't seed/fruit in their first year (eg White Mulberry) you can precision cut once after spring growth and again in fall before winter.

-Use loppers, clippers, snips, or weed eater.

-I do this with White Mulberry, Japanese Knotweed, vines (English Ivy, Wintercreeper) that climb, Creeping Thistle.
+I do precision cutting with White Mulberry, Japanese Knotweed, vines that climb (English Ivy, Wintercreeper), Creeping Thistle.

 ### Identification